-President Trump's Fiscal Year 2020 Budget Request, submitted to Congress on March 11, 2019, included a specific proposal to "divest the transmission assets of the Power Marketing Administrations (PMAs), which include Southwestern Power Administration (SWPA), Western Area Power Administration (WAPA), and Bonneville Power Administration (BPA)."
-No further action has occurred on said proposal.
-Bonneville is unable to predict whether a similar proposal or any other proposal with respect to Bonneville will be included in the President's Fiscal Year 2021 Budget Request to Congress or the effects any such proposal would have on Bonneville or the Net Billed Bonds if enacted into law.
+President Trump's Fiscal Year 2021 Budget Request, submitted to Congress on February 10, 2020, included proposals to "sell the transmission assets owned and operated by the Power Marketing Administrations (PMAs), including those of the Southwestern Power Administration, Western Area Power Administration, and Bonneville Power Administration" and "to authorize the PMAs to charge rates comparable to those charged by for-profit, investor-owned utilities, rather than being limited to cost-based rates, for electricity."
+Bonneville is unable to predict whether similar proposals or any other proposal with respect to Bonneville will be included in future President's Budget Requests to Congress or the effects any such proposal would have on Bonneville or its Non-Federal Debt if enacted into law.